 Walter Cresson handsaw c.1850s - 26 inch, 6 pt crosscut: I found this rare saw in a bucket of rusty tools.
 Note the replaced upper horn on the handle in walnut and the handle plate with raised brass screws.

 Thomas Tillotson backsaws c.1850s - 9inch, 15pts & 18inch, 10pts: Tillotson was a tool dealer in Sheffield and did not make saws, these two may have been made by Taylor Bros.
 Tillotson was a high end dealer and the Federal Eagle on the larger saw may suggest it was bound for the American market.

 Richardson Bros. #15 26inch handsaw c.1860: These early Richardson saws are downright sexy.
-This one would have been a higher end Richardson model as indicated by the 'Extra Spring Steel' mark on the plate.
-Look how the top of the tote has the near vertical drop down as it transitions to the upper cove detail...this is a classic indicator of an early American saw.
+This one would have been a higher end Richardson model as indicated by the 'Extra Spring Steel' mark on the blade.
+Look how the top of the handle has the near vertical drop down as it transitions to the upper cove detail...this is a classic indicator of an early American saw.
 They don't get any cooler than this!

 Harvey Peace handsaw 24 inches, feat.
 Tenney pat. c.
-1885: This simply wonderful little saw is quite rare and features a patented saw tote connector by Cornelius Tenney.
+1885: This simply wonderful little saw is quite rare and features a patented handle connector by Cornelius Tenney.
 Harvey Peace expert Josh Clark told me he's only seen two others like it in over ten years...quite scarce indeed.
 The owner of this saw stated that it belonged to his father and had it restored upon his passing.
 It is filed for crosscutting with 7 points per inch, 15 degrees of rake and 25 degrees of fleam.
-The let in handle made for one of the most nicely balanced saws I've ever used.
+The let-in handle made for one of the most nicely balanced saws I've ever used.
 Truly a priceless saw.